mokoranyAli/CategoryListApp/README.md

 ## Networking

-Netwroking applied in APIService file using just URLSession with async await approach.
+Netwroking is implemented in APIService file using just URLSession with async await approach.

 ## Architecture